R4ver/twixera/README.md

 ## Contribution

 Generally not looking for contributions since this is more of a personal project, but I'm open for suggestions and fixes!

+## Notice
+There's still a lot of old files and code that needs to be removed after the switch to Twitch.
+I'll eventually get that sorted out once I get back to this project!